-• secrets\path - Alternately, callers can specify a separate file where the applicationwide secrets are stored, using either of the string formats described in secrets. • default\tag - Specifies which tag in secrets should be used as the default for encrypting new keys.
-If omitted, the tags will be sorted, and the largest tag used as the default.
+• secrets\path - Alternately, callers can specify a separate file where the application-wide secrets are stored, using either of the string formats described in secrets.

-• encrypt\cost - Optional time-cost factor for key encryption.
+- default\tag Specifies which tag in secrets should be used as the default for encrypting new keys.
+If omitted, the tags will be sorted, and the largest tag used as the default. - if all tags are numeric, they will be sorted numerically; otherwise they will be sorted alphabetically. this permits tags to be assigned numerically, or e.g. using YYYY-MM-DD dates. - encrypt\cost Optional time-cost factor for key encryption.
 This value corresponds to log2() of the number of PBKDF2 rounds used.